CS5004-khoury-lionelle/hello_world/instructions/README.md

 Take a look at your repository on github to make sure the changes are there.

 > [!IMPORTANT]
 > After every major change to your code and every major step (such as completing part 1), you should commit and push to the repository.
+We recommend using [Conventional Commits] which is a standard for writing commit messages.
+This will help you keep track of what you have done, and help the TAs understand what you have done.
+For example, using the above example, you could write `docs: added personal git info.` as your commit message.

 ### Part 2: Design Documentation